 First, prepare your toddler that he is becoming a big boy and will soon get a visit from the Pacifier Fairy.

-There are several books you can read to help him understand the concept and prepare him.
-Some favorites include The Paci Fairy, Pacita the Pacifier Fairy, and Rosemary the Pacifier Fairy.
+There are several books you can read to help him understand the concept and get him excited for the visit from the pacifier fairy.

 Read these books for several nights before your toddler gets a visit from the Pacifier Fairy.
 It can really help them to understand what’s going to happen.